ConnectedLib/course-in-a-box/modules/youth-development/_posts/2001-01-01-theories-of-youth-development.md

 Youth development can be approached from many perspectives.
 In this section, you will be introduced to key theories of child development.
 In particular, we focus on:

-* Piaget’s cognitive development theory: groundbreaking theory of cognitive development that included four distinct stages.
-Piaget theorized that people construct knowledge and meaning from their experiences of the world–a concept known as constructivism.
-* Vygotsky’s sociocultural theory
-* Bronfenbrenner’s ecological model of development

 <table class="updatedcolor">
 	<tr><th bgcolor="#85c0fe">Piaget's Cognitive Development Theory</th><td>Cognitive development progress through four distinct stages; people construct knowledge and meaning from their experiences</td></tr>
 	<tr><th bgcolor="lightpink">Vygotsky's Sociocultural Theory</th><td>Emphasizes the role of social interactions with parents, caregivers, and peers in cognitive development</td></tr>